Smoked pork belly burnt ends are a crowd favorite. We have the most tender, flavorful and mouthwatering BBQ pork burnt ends recipe right here.

 What temp should they be?

-We find the best temperature for pork burnt ends is 190°F. This keeps them on the smoker long enough to become tender, but pulled before they dry out.
+We find the best internal temperature for pork burnt ends is 190°F. This keeps them on the smoker long enough to become tender, but pulled before they dry out.

 We store leftovers in an airtight container in the fridge.
 You can reheat them in the microwave or eat them cold!
 (I love them straight from the fridge as a quick snack.)